yyj8/pulsar-site/content/reference/next/config/reference-configuration-standalone.md

 ### managedLedgerDefaultEnsembleSize
 Ensemble (E) size, Number of bookies to use for storing entries in a ledger.
-Please notice that sticky reads enabled by bookkeeperEnableStickyReads=true aren?t used  unless ensemble size (E) equals write quorum (Qw) size.
+Please notice that sticky reads enabled by bookkeeperEnableStickyReads=true aren’t used  unless ensemble size (E) equals write quorum (Qw) size.

 **Type**: `int`